As Covid-19 numbers rise, the CDC chief says she's scared about where US is headed. But it's not too late to change country's course - KVIA

 “I’m reiterating my call for every governor, mayor, and local leader to maintain and reinstate the mask mandate.
 Please,” he said.
 “This is not politics.”

+Everyone 16 and older in US is eligible — or will be soon — for vaccine

-By now, all but one state has announced when they plan to open vaccinations to everyone eligible under the Food and Drug Administration emergency use authorization.
+With an announcement from Arkansas on Tuesday, all states now have declared when they plan to open up coronavirus vaccinations to everyone eligible under the US Food and Drug Administration emergency use authorizations — if they haven’t done so already.

-In Arkansas, no announcement has been made yet, but a spokesperson for the state’s health department told CNN late last week they “anticipate meeting the May 1 benchmark.”

-New York is the most recent state to announce plans for vaccinating everyone 16 and older.
-Gov. Andrew Cuomo said Monday the expansion will begin April 6.
+Arkansas Gov. Asa Hutchinson told reporters the state will open eligibility to those 16 and older starting now.
+A dozen other states already have expanded coronavirus vaccine eligibility while others have said they will by May 1.

+Wisconsin officials had been targeting May 1, but Gov. Tony Evers said Tuesday that criteria will be changed to add people 16 and older beginning next Monday.

 And under real world conditions, the Pfizer and Moderna Covid-19 vaccines provide highly effective protection, a new CDC report says.